anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You really can change the world if you care enough.
+Quote: One of the tests of leadership is the ability to recognize a problem before it becomes an emergency.

-By: Marian Wright Edelman
+By: Olivier Messiaen